 For Non-native English Speakers:

 You have two options: you may take the tests required of native English speakers, or you may take the TOEFL (Test of English as a Foreign Language) and two SAT Subject Tests, one in math (level 1 or level 2) and one in science (physics, chemistry, or biology e/m).

 If you have been using English for less than 5 years or do not speak English at home and school, we strongly suggest that you take the TOEFL.

 Testing Deadlines and Score Requirements

-Applicants must complete all required tests by the end of January for Fall entrance, and by early November for Spring entrance.
+Applicants must complete all required tests by early November for spring entrance, and by the end of December for fall entrance.
 You can get more information and register for the SAT tests online at the CollegeBoard website, for the ACT on their website, and for the TOEFL at the ETS website.

 While there is no required minimum score on the SAT exams, competitive transfer applicants have a 700 or above on each SAT II exam.
 Competitive SAT I scores are 650 or above on the Reasoning Test Critical Reading and 700 or above Reasoning Test Math.